Bynum, Montana

 Bynum is an unincorporated community and census-designated place in Teton County, Montana, United States, approximately 13 miles north of Choteau.
-Its population was 31 as of the 2010 census.
+As of the 2020 census, Bynum had a population of 28.

-Bynum is the site of a one-room country school, a general store, post office, an agate shop, and Two Medicine Dinosaur Center, which provides displays and educational programs about dinosaurs.
+Bynum is the site of a one-room country school, a general store, post office, an agate shop, and the Montana Dinosaur Center, which provides displays and educational programs about dinosaurs.

 The town's name is derived from the surname of a family of early settlers in the area.
 The post office was established in 1885.
 In 1908 work on the Bynum Reservoir began.

 In 2017, the NBC Today Show produced a segment highlighting Bynum's school and its tradition of starting each school day with a song and a dance.